Mufasa91/Bootcamp-Mod-1/README.md

 * Logical structure of HTML elements independent of styling and positioning
 * Image elements contain accessible alt attributes
 * Heading attributes fall in sequential order

+The client has requested a landing page that is optimized for search engines and follows accessibility standards.

 ### Work Completed